 Leadership in times of crisis requires new mindsets and skills.
 Leaders must be compassionate, creative, and inspiring.
 They uplift others and enable them to act.
-A leadership speaker may be of help.

 Our Covid-19 situation is full of uncertainties.
 After so many months of being in quarantine, thousands are still getting infected every day.
 Almost every week, our government come up with new policies that baffled even health experts.